-Radiculopathy is an umbrella term used by medical professionals to describe the symptoms associated with a compressed or inflamed nerve root in the central nervous system.
-Symptoms can include back and neck pain that “travels” along the nerve root to other areas of the body, as well as muscle weakness, tingling, or numbness in the extremities.
-Radiculopathy can occur anywhere along the spine, but it is seen most often in the cervical (upper) and lumbar (lower) spine.
+Radiculopathy is a term used by medical professionals to describe the symptoms associated with a compressed nerve root in the spine.
+Symptoms include neck and back pain that travels along the nerve to other areas of the body, as well as muscle weakness, tingling or numbness in the extremities.
+Radiculopathy can occur anywhere along the spine, but is seen most often in the cervical (upper) and lumbar (lower) spine.

-The inflammation and compression of the nerve roots can result in chronic back and neck pain, as well as traveling pain along the nerve to locations in the body where that particular nerve root travels.
-This means radiculopathy pain is not limited to just the spine, but can reverberate across the rest of the body as well.
+The inflammation and compression of the nerve roots can result in chronic back and neck pain, as well as traveling pain along the nerve to locations in the body where that particular nerve extends.
+This means radiculopathy pain is not limited to just the spine but can affect the rest of the body as well.
 This disruption of nerve signals can also cause numbness, tingling and weakness in parts of the body where the nerve travels.
 For example, radiculopathy originating in the lumbar spine can cause these symptoms in the buttocks, hips, legs and the feet.
 While radiculopathy in the cervical spine affects the neck, shoulders and arms.

 - Over-the-counter or prescription medication